Paul Fleischman's Official Website

 Best Books for Young Adults (ALA)

 A madcap new play for high school and community theater!
 A struggling acting troupe attempts to compete with TV by offering seven plays at once and letting the audience zap back and forth among them.
 Behold parodies of Chekhov, Beckett, and Agatha Christie collide with Neil Simon, Tennessee Williams, and Richard III in a theatrical train wreck of massive proportions compounded by a tell-all performance artist.
 Large cast (12m, 8w minimum), one set.
-Click here to read the opening.
-There's a teacher's guide on my Articles page.
-For rights, contact Brooke Husbands (brooke.husbands@candlewick.com).
-See Events on homepage for upcoming performances.
+There's a reader's guide on the Articles/Excerpts page.
+For rights, contact Melanie Blais (melanie.blais@candlewick.com).

 "I'm applying to change my name legally to Paul Fleischman.
 I want his imagination and seven sets of royalties." --Gregory Maguire, author of Wicked

-High school and adults / Hardcover and paperback (Candlewick)
+High school and adults / Paperback and e-book (Candlewick)

 SEEK